NORTHWEST COAST CONTACT

-Caveat: You can find accounts of Chinese explorers crossing the Pacific to Mexico and then north to Alaska and Japan in the 5th century and after, and also tellings of a host of Spaniards as well as the English pirate Francis Drake making their way up to Oregon or there abouts (some say California, others British Columbia), including encounters with locals, all throughout the 16th century.
-The details are pretty foggy, often with conflicting stories, landmarks, and ecological descriptions.
+Caveat: You can find accounts of Chinese explorers crossing the Pacific to what is today Mexico and then north to Alaska and back over to Japan in the 5th century and after.
+There are also tellings of a host of Spaniards as well as the English pirate Francis Drake making their way up to Oregon or there abouts (some say California, others British Columbia), including encounters with locals, all throughout the 16th century.
+The details are pretty foggy and often include conflicting stories, landmarks, and ecological descriptions.
 Not helping this is that folks were prone to embellishment, both to increase their own prestige but also to help procure themselves further adventures and riches… As such, I’m starting with accounts in or very near the lands and waters of BC that seem the most robust.
-As you will see, there is reason to suspect earlier visits or at least far more extensive trade networks than commonly appreciated.

 NOT THE EUROPEANS